t-hishinuma/DD-AVX_v3/README.md

 All combinations of BLAS functions are implemented.
 It works for both D and DD types.

-See the axpy sample code for more information on how to use it.
+See the [axpy sample code](https://github.com/t-hishinuma/DD-AVX_v3/blob/master/test/vector_blas/axpy.cpp) for more information on how to use it.

 # Build and Install
 This library requires the QD library for scalar operations as a submodule.
 The QD library is downloaded and built automatically by `make`.

-You can specify the destination directory with `DDAVX_DIR' and `make'.
+You can specify the destination directory with `DDAVX_DIR' and `make` .
 The QD libraries are installed in the same directory.

 You can build and install the QD library with the following commands: